Dominik1123/click-inspect/README.md

 +-----+
 ```

-Now this only uses the default configuration of the `display_data` function and we also want to expose these optional arguments to the command line interface.
+Now this only uses the default configuration of the `display_data` function and we also want to expose these optional parameters to the command line interface.
 We can do so by adding a few options:

 ```python
 @click.command()